Dynamic insulation: Science of dynamic insulation

 Insulations such as polyurethane (PUR) boards, which due to their micro-structure, are not air permeable are not suitable for dynamic insulation.
 Insulations such as rock wool, glass wool, sheep's wool, cellulose are all air permeable and so can be used in a dynamically insulated envelope.
 In equation ((1)) the air speed through the insulation, u is taken as positive when the air flow is in the opposite direction to the conductive heat flow (contra-flux).
-Equation ((1)) also applies to steady state heat flow in multi-layred walls.
+Equation ((1)) also applies to steady state heat flow in multi-layered walls.